-All users are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by the college, irrespective of the medium on which the data resides and regardless of format (e.g. electronic, paper, fax, CD, or other physical form).
+All users are responsible for protecting the confidentiality, integrity, and availability of data created, received, stored, transmitted, or otherwise used by the business, irrespective of the medium on which the data resides and regardless of format (e.g. electronic, paper, fax, CD, or other physical form).

 Businesses are responsible for implementing operational, physical, and technical controls for access, use, transmission, and disposal of data in compliance with all privacy and security policies, procedures, and guidelines.

 We expects all users to use all information technology resources and data in a manner that is legal, ethical, and consistent with the the purpose of business only.

 Information technology resources and data constitute valuable business assets.
 The use of these assets is constantly changing and evolving, and it is important that business articulate a clear statement regarding the appropriate use of information technologies and data.

 This policy provides both broad and detailed guidelines for the responsible use of information technologies resources and data.

 Acceptable use of IT resources and data includes:

 - Respecting system security mechanisms, and not taking measures designed to circumvent, ignore, or break these mechanisms.

 - Showing consideration for the consumption and utilization of IT resources.